khushishahs02/HospitalER-Analytics-Dashboard/Documentation/Project_Documentation.md

 ---

-## 📌 Project Overview
+## Project Overview

 This project is a **Hospital Emergency Room (ER) Analysis Dashboard** that I am building using **Microsoft Power BI**.
 The goal is to transform raw ER operational data into a powerful, interactive visual analytics solution that helps hospital administrators, department heads, and healthcare decision-makers **track, analyze, and optimize** emergency room performance.

-Emergency rooms are the frontline of any hospital — they operate under immense pressure with unpredictable patient volumes, critical wait times, and the constant need to balance quality of care with operational efficiency.
+Emergency rooms are the frontline of any hospital, they operate under immense pressure with unpredictable patient volumes, critical wait times, and the constant need to balance quality of care with operational efficiency.
 This dashboard is designed to bring **clarity to that chaos** by surfacing key performance indicators (KPIs) and trends that drive smarter, data-driven decisions.

 ---

-## 🎯 Problem Statement
+## Problem Statement

 Hospital emergency departments face several recurring operational challenges: